-EDGE [12] is a parameter learning algorithm which adapts the algorithm EM-BLEM [4], developed for learning the parameters for probabilistic logic programs, to the case of probabilistic DLs under DISPONTE.
-Inspired by [7], it performs an Expectation-Maximization cycle over Binary Decision Diagrams (BDDs).
+EDGE [14] is a parameter learning algorithm which adapts the algorithm EM-BLEM [4], developed for learning the parameters for probabilistic logic programs, to the case of probabilistic DLs under DISPONTE.
+Inspired by [8], it performs an Expectation-Maximization cycle over Binary Decision Diagrams (BDDs).

 EDGE performs supervised parameter learning.
-It takes as input a DISPON-TE KB and a number of positive and negative examples that represent the queries in the form of concept membership axioms, i.e., in the form a:C for an individual a and a class C.
+It takes as input a DISPON-TE KB and a number of positive and negative examples that represent the queries in the form of concept membership axioms, i.e., in the form a : C for an individual a and a class C. Positive examples represent information that we regard as true and for which we would like to get high probability while negative examples represent information that we regard as false and for which we would like to get low probability.

-First, EDGE generates, for each query, the BDD encoding its explanations using BUNDLE [14].
+First, EDGE generates, for each query, the BDD encoding its explanations using BUNDLE [16].
+For a positive example of the form a: C, EDGE looks for the explanations of a: C and encodes them in a BDD.
+For a negative example of the form $a: \neg C$ , EDGE first looks for the explanations of $a: \neg C$ , if one or more are found it encodes them into a BDD, otherwise it looks for the explanations of a: C, encodes them in a BDD and negates it with the NOT BDD operator.
 Then, EDGE starts the EM cycle in which the steps of Expectation and Maximization are iterated until a local maximum of the log-likelihood (LL) of the examples is reached.
 The LL of the examples is guaranteed to increase at each iteration.
-EDGE stops when the difference between the LL of the current iteration and that of the previous one drops below a threshold ε or when this difference is below a fraction δ of the previous LL.
-Finally, EDGE returns the reached LL and the new probabilities for the probabilistic axioms.
+EDGE stops when the difference between the LL of the current iteration and that of the previous one drops below a threshold $\epsilon$ or when this difference is below a fraction $\delta$ of the previous LL.
+Finally, EDGE returns the reached LL and the new probabilities $\pi_i$ for the probabilistic axioms.
+EDGE's main procedure is illustrated in Alg.
+1.